flux-framework/flux-core/doc/man1/flux-job.rst

 .. program:: flux job cancelall

-Jobs may be canceled in bulk with ``flux job cancelall``.
+Jobs may be canceled in bulk with :program:`flux job cancelall`.
 Target jobs are selected with:

 .. option:: -u, --user=USER